MateoSilvaLasso/Encrypt_Decrypt-Files/README.md

 ---

-## **Repository**
-The source code and detailed documentation are available on our [GitHub repository](#).
-The repository contains:
-- Source code for the application.
-- Unit tests for core functionalities.
-- A Markdown report with detailed explanations of the project.

----

 ## **How to Run the Program**
 1. Clone the repository from GitHub.
 2. Open the project in your preferred IDE.